stanulilic/stanleyulili.com-old/_drafts/2019-02-23-callbacks.md

-## Functions Are Objects
-Functions in JavaScript are first-class objects.
-This means functions can be treated the same way objects are treated in JavaScript.

-- They can be stored in a variable, array or an object.
-- They can be passed as argument of another function.
-- A function can be returned as a result of another function.

-It important to understand this behaviour, as it will help in understanding callbacks work.

 ## syncrnous vs asysncrounos
 To understand why we need callbacks, we need to first Understand JavaScript syncronoous and asynconous behaviiour as this is key to understanding the essense of callbacks.